Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Short hours typically refer to a work schedule where an employee works fewer hours than the standard or normal working hours for their job or industry.

-For instance, a part-time employee may have a short-hour schedule compared to full-time employees in the same organization.
+For instance, a part-time employee may have a short-hour schedule compared to full-time employees in the same organisation.
 Short-hour schedules can be beneficial for employers and employees alike, as they allow for more flexibility in managing workload and work-life balance.

-However, short-hour schedules may also come with certain limitations, such as reduced benefits and limited opportunities for advancement within the organization.
+However, short-hour schedules may also come with certain limitations, such as reduced benefits and limited opportunities for advancement within the organisation.
 Employers typically have policies and guidelines regarding the use of short-hour schedules that employees need to follow.

 Attendance Regularisation